Nottingham and District Tramways Company: Withdrawal of horse tram services

 Horse buses supplemented the services whilst track relaying was carried out for the new electric trams.
 On 17 April 1901 a horse tram service operated from Gregory Boulevard to Bulwell Market over the new rails.
 As the section of track between Gregory Boulevard and the Market place was re-laid, gradually the horse tram service was extended such that on 29 June trams were operating the complete journey from Nottingham to Bulwell.
 This lasted less than a month and electric vehicles replaced horse power on 23 July 1901.

 The other horse tram services were phased out, as electrified routes were completed.
-On 1 January 1901 the Sherwood route commenced electric services, and on 21 October 1901 electric services were introduced on the Trent Bridge and Station St services.
+On 1 January 1901 the Sherwood route commenced electric services, and on 21 October 1901 electric services were introduced on the Trent Bridge and Station Street services.

 By the end of 1901, the Tramways Committee reported that the service on the Forest Route was experiencing substantial losses, and it was reduced to a "quarter hour" service.
-The residents of Forest Road had been petitioning the Corporation for months to get the Forest Road route converted to electric traction.
+The residents of Forest Road had been petitioning the corporation for months to get the Forest Road route converted to electric traction.
 The matter was debated, but the route was closed on 30 April 1902 and the history of horse-drawn tramcars in Nottingham came to an end.